glhrmoura/js-quiz/answers/en-us.md

 In the case of the snippet `'a'+ +'a'`, both unary operation and binary operation are being performed.

-First it will perform the unary operation that has the highest precedence `+'a'`, so it will try to convert the string `'a'` to a number, resulting in the value `NaN`, because the string `a` is not a numeric value valid.
+First it will perform the unary operation that has the highest precedence `+'a'`, so it will try to convert the string `'a'` to a number, resulting in the value `NaN`, because the string `'a'` is not a numeric value valid.

-Right after that, it will perform the binary operation `'b' + NaN`, in this case as one of the operands is a string it will try to convert the other operand to a string, in this case the value `NaN`, which will result in a string `'NaN'`.
+Right after that, it will perform the binary operation `'a' + NaN`, in this case as one of the operands is a string it will try to convert the other operand to a string, in this case the value `NaN`, which will result in a string `'NaN'`.

 When we execute: